Older-Adult Age from Sternal Rib Ends and Cranial Sutures

 Histomorphometry requires destructive sampling (a section must be cut from the bone), which is a significant disadvantage in active criminal investigations where exhibit integrity may be contested.
 The accuracy of histological methods is similar to or slightly better than the sternal rib method in the middle adult range, with 95 per cent prediction intervals of approximately 10 to 20 years; it does not substantially resolve the over-50 ceiling problem.
 The method is used in UK and US casework as a supplementary approach when standard phase methods give conflicting or inconclusive results.

-Dental cementum annulation counting, proposed by Gustafson in the 1950 and developed subsequently by Wittwer-Backofen et al. (2004), uses the annual bands laid down in dental cementum (analogous to tree rings) to count age in years from a known tooth formation date.
+Dental cementum annulation counting, developed notably by Wittwer-Backofen et al. (2004) and others building on earlier zoological work, uses the annual bands laid down in dental cementum to count age in years from a known tooth formation date.
 The method has reported accuracies of plus or minus two to four years in some validation studies, which would represent a substantial improvement over skeletal phase methods for the older adult range.
 However, replication studies have shown more variable results (plus or minus five to ten years in some hands), and the technique requires thin-section preparation and microscopy that is technically demanding.
 The method is used in selected specialised laboratories in Germany (particularly the University of Freiburg group) and the United Kingdom, and has been applied in ICTY and German forensic cases.

 Epigenetic clock methods, particularly DNA methylation-based age estimation from blood, saliva, or soft tissue samples, have shown promise in the biological literature with reported accuracy of plus or minus three to five years in some studies (Horvath 2013 methylation clock; Hannum et al. 2013 blood methylation).
 These methods are not yet routinely applicable to skeletal remains because DNA degradation reduces the CpG methylation signal in aged bone and tooth samples, though extraction from dental pulp in well-preserved teeth has produced usable results in some published cases.
 As of 2025, epigenetic clock methods are a research tool rather than a routine forensic method for skeletal age estimation, but several European forensic genetics groups (including the Netherlands Forensic Institute and the Erasmus University Rotterdam group) are actively validating the approach for casework use.